mharnold/spiderosm/README.txt

 ===============================================
 The toplevels in spiderosm/bin read .spiderosm.json (alternately config.spiderosm.json) files to give some control over configuration.
-First .spiderosm.json in the users home directory is read (if it exists.)
-Second .spiderosm.json in the current directory at startup is sourced.
+First any .spiderosm.json in the users home directory is readi.
+Second any .spiderosm.json in the current directory at start up, is sourced.

 Here is an example .spiderosm.json file: